TheAnkushshah/Yup-or-Nope/README.md

 npm run build
 ```

-Now Follow these steps for both download & cloning in order to upload on github:
+### Steps for both cloning & download in order to upload on github:

 1. **Initialize a New Git Repository:**